BETSRG/GHEDesigner/docs/examples.md

 - `simulation_control.search_method`: `GLOBAL_BUPCRS` and `NELDER-MEAD` size system GHEs; `SIMULATION_ONLY` simulates
   pre-designed GHEs.
 - `network.type`: `one_pipe` and `two_pipe` select an ordered, unidirectional district-loop topology.
 - Network flow is prescribed from building loads.
-GHEDesigner allocates GHE flow in proportion to each GHE's total design flow and evaluates Darcy-Weisbach pressure losses afterward for reporting and pump-energy calculations.
+In a two-pipe network, GHEDesigner allocates GHE flow in proportion to each GHE's total design flow.
+In a one-pipe network, each GHE branch is capped at its total design flow and excess distribution flow passes through the station bypass.
+Pressure loss does not allocate network flow; it is evaluated afterward for reporting and pump-energy calculations.
-  Pressure loss does not allocate network flow.
 - A one-pipe network uses `network.mass_flow_control` to set the distribution-flow multiplier and minimum circulation rate.
 - Compact one-pipe bypass branches are generated automatically for every station and are treated as zero-loss paths.